no-defun-allowed/simulation-and-simulacra/README.md

 A program that simulates "playing Minecraft", watching how many blaze rods drop and how many ender pearls are traded for.

-On a Radeon RX 580 card, this code takes about 2.24 seconds to perform (the default value of) 9000 simulation jobs, each performing 100,000 simulations.
-This results in performing about 400 million simulations a second.
+On a Radeon RX 580 card, this code takes about 2.00 seconds to perform (the default value of) 9000 simulation jobs, each performing 1,000,000 simulations.
+This results in performing about 4.51 billion simulations a second.

 This program repeatedly prints out lines like